Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Analytical model of multicell reactor structure

 The criterion of reactor explosion not only depends on the local properties of the electrical structure characterized by the local multiplication factor $\nu$.
 Whether there is a gamma-ray explosion or not depends on the size of the thundercloud as well.
 The larger the reactor, the smaller the value of the electric field is required for the explosion.
 It should be noted that for the spatially infinite thundercloud ($R = \infty$, $H = \infty$) the criterion of the explosion takes the form $\nu > 1$.

-Gamma-ray flux generated by the random reactor thundercloud can be simply derived from the formula $\Phi = D \nabla n$.
-As TGFs are observed mostly from the top and from the bottom of thunderstorms, we consider the case of observation close to the zenith or nadir, then the flux is as follows:
+Gamma-ray flux generated by the multicell reactor thundercloud can be simply derived from the Formula $\Phi = D \nabla n$.
+As TGFs are observed mostly from the top and the bottom of thunderstorms, we consider the case of observation close to the zenith or nadir, then the flux is as follows:

 The equation~\ref{flux_on_the_axis} describes the exponential growth of the flux typical of the beginning of TGF and characterizes the dependence of flux on the radius from the axis of the system.
+In other words, it describes a multicell reactor radiation pattern.

+The proposed analytical consideration is designed to describe the multicell structure consisting of a large number of cells.
+We describe the parameters of the distribution of the electric field by the integral characteristic --- the global multiplication factor.
+In principle, the global multiplication factor can be defined and used for a structure with a small number of cells, which would require describing the dependence of the global multiplication factor on all details of the structure, including the location of all the cells.
+However, for a large number of cells, which is assumed for the analytical model, the global multiplication factor depends on the averaged characteristics only (average cell size, the average distance between cells, mean electric field strength, mean air density).
+Therefore, the analytical model describes the multicell structure using the global multiplication factor depending on the averaged parameters of the structure.